isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2383.md

 ---
-title: Fortigate Firewall for IT Security or VPN - CARE IT - FortiGate 40 F
+title: Xero - Xero Set-Up Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2383
 ---

 ### Description

-FortiGate firewalls are purpose-built with security processers to enable the industry's best threat protection and performance for SSL-encrypted traffic.
-By providing granular visibility of applications, users, and IOT devices, these appliances are designed to identify issues quickly and intuitively.
+Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
+For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Computer_Analysts_20200819_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Budget_Accounts_20200723_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria